Quantum theory of molecular orientations

 \section{Monodromy detection via interferometry}

-We turn to the problem of detecting the monodromy phase of homonuclear diatomic species.
-One approach is molecular interferometry: conceptually, a cold beam of molecules of a particular symmetry species (e.g., ortho or para) is aligned in some fixed position state and then split into two ``arms''.
+We turn to the problem of detecting the monodromy phase of homonuclear diatomic isomers.
+One approach is molecular interferometry: conceptually, a cold beam of molecules of a particular symmetry isomer (e.g., ortho or para) is aligned in some fixed position state and then split into two ``arms''.
 In practice, a fixed position state is difficult to realize, requiring a strong aligning field to be always present.
+An alternative is transient alignment via excitation by ultrafast laser pulses~\cite{Stapelfeldt_colloquium_2003}.
 We will comment on this further shortly.

 A lab-based rotation, as described earlier, is applied to just one of the two arms.
 Downstream, the two arms are then recombined, whereby they can interfere with each other.
 In practice, the two arms can be separated in real space using matter wave diffraction, or by using the internal degrees of freedom of the molecule such as vibrational or electronic states.

 As mentioned in Sec.~\ref{subsec:expt}, initializing molecules in states other than position states can be used to simulate a monodromy.
 Initializing in the span of \(|^{\ell}_{m=0}\ket\) and applying an equatorial rotation also yields a \(\pm1\) phase (see Example~\ref{ex:deuterium-a2-monodromy}), albeit a phase that can no longer be attributed to a monodromy in position-state space.